Section 11 Effective Partnership (Roles and Responsibilities)

 Aberdeenshire Young Carers Support Service

 Quarriers delivers a Young Carers Support Service across Aberdeenshire.
 The service provides confidential support to young carers less than 18 years of age.
 A young carer is someone whose family members may have a physical or learning disability, blood borne virus, a long-term illness or be affected by mental health or drug/ alcohol addiction.
 The young person has direct caring responsibilities or is affected by this caring role – either physically or emotionally.
 An individual or agency can make a referral to the service by completing a referral form or by contacting a member of staff.
-The Carer’s charter can be accessed here.

 The service will try to reach young carers through two routes: